luhack-test/slides/content/2023_24/session_11_steg/_index.md

     `gpg --import <publickey.gpg>`
 4. Encrypt your message with the other person's public key \
     `gpg -e -r <recipient public key> <your file>`
-5. Use steghide, you can use an empty password becuase you just encrypted it properly \
+5. Use steghide, this will overwrite the image file \
-    `steghide embed -cf <your image> -ef <your file>.gpg -p ""`
+    `steghide embed -cf <your image> -ef <your file>.gpg -p "some-password"`
 6. Send the message via email with the message as an attachment